Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Aggregated AIPW estimator is not doubly robust in the presence of fixed effects

-We are not aware of other double-robust estimators for DATE when the treatment and outcome models are defined as in our paper.
-In absence of dynamic treatment effects, it is tempting to treat each period as a cross-sectional data, estimate the time-specific ATE $\tau_t$ by an aggregated AIPW estimator, and aggregate these estimates.
+We are not aware of other doubly robust estimators for DATE when the treatment and outcome models are defined as in our paper.
+In the absence of dynamic treatment effects, it is tempting to treat each period as a cross-sectional data, estimate the time-specific ATE $\tau_t$ by an aggregated AIPW estimator, and aggregate these estimates.
 To the best of our knowledge, this estimator has not been proposed in the literature.
-However, perhaps surprisingly, we show in this section that the aggregated AIPW estimator is not double-robust because of the fixed effect terms in the outcome model \eqref{eq:outcome_model}.
+However, perhaps surprisingly, we show in this section that the aggregated AIPW estimator is not doubly robust because of the fixed effect terms in the outcome model.

 Specifically, for time period $t$, the AIPW estimator for $\tau_t$ is defined as